 Profiles

-Within software management, there are three main groups of users, which are:
+Within software management, there are three main groups of users:

-- Contributor: These are employees, meaning people who work within the organization but do not manage teams or hold HR or administrative roles.
-They hence only have access to certain functionalities (they cannot, for example, view their team's salaries, since they do not manage them, nor the company's, since they also do not have an administrator role).
-Thus, they will only have access to certain features (they will not be able to view team salaries or company information, as they do not manage these or have administrator roles).
-Within this Help Center, articles within the folders (Me) refer to this profile.
+- Contributor: These are employees, that is, people working in the organization who do not lead teams or hold HR roles. or administrative positions.
+Therefore, they will only have access to certain functionalities (for example, they will not be able to view their team's salaries, as they do not manage them, nor the company's, as they do not have an administrator role).
+Within this Help Center, articles in the (Me) folders refer to this profile.

-- Manager: These include all employees responsible for a team, department, or a specific organizational unit.
-They manage their work domain via My team.
-Thus, they have access both to functionalities contained in the folder Me in the current Help Center, as well as to those of My team, because they are contributors but also team managers.
+- Manager: All employees who are in charge of a team, department, or specific organizational unit.
+They manage their work area through My team.
+Therefore, they will have access to the functionalities contained in the Me folder in this Help Center and those in My team, as they are contributors but also team managers.

-- Administrator: In this role, users have access to view and modify everything related to the software, including the previous two groups.
-That is, they will have the freedom to view as an employee of the company (Me), as a team manager (My team, since they have people in charge), and as Company (since they are administrators), in addition to performing Configuration tasks.
-If you have this profile within your company, the system offers you two views from a convenient tab you will find at the top right of the screen:
+- Administrator: In this role, users can view and modify everything related to the software, including the two previous groups.
+That is, they will have visibility freedom as a company worker (Me), as a Team Manager (My team, they have people they manage), as a Company (as they are administrators), and also perform Configuration tasks.
+If you have this profile within your company, the system offers you two views, accessible via a convenient tab located at the top right of the screen:

-In summary, and taking into account what has been discussed above, please note that you have the ability to consult all articles in this Help Center, but in practice, you may have limited software functionalities, which will be dependent on the role you perform within your company.
+In summary, and considering what has been mentioned above, keep in mind that you can consult all the Help Center articles, but in practice, you may have limited functionalities in the software, depending on the role you play in your company.

 Internal composition

-Similarly, in the Help Center, we use certain nomenclature to refer to the software itself and to distinguish its parts and functionalities as simply as possible.
-Here is the summarized vocabulary:
+Similarly, the Help Center uses certain nomenclature to refer to the software itself and distinguish, as simply as possible, its parts and functionalities.
+Here is the vocabulary, summarized:

 Common elements

-Additionally, there are certain items you might encounter recurrently throughout your software journey.
-For example,
+Moreover, there are certain items you might encounter repeatedly throughout your software journey.
+For example:

 Toolbar